-I think it probably goes without saying that your premarital agreement cannot contract for anything that would be considered illegal.
+I think your premarital agreement cannot contract for anything that would be considered illegal.

-If you attempt to insert language or provisions into your premarital agreement that demands you or your spouse do anything illegal, or if you are shielding assets or debts in an illegal fashion it is certain that those provisions will be void and the entirety of the agreement could be in jeopardy as well.
+If you attempt to insert language or provisions into your premarital agreement that demands you or your spouse do anything illegal, or if you are unlawfully shielding assets or debts, those provisions will inevitably be void.
+The entirety of the agreement could be in jeopardy as well.